 As part of the project, two practical publications were developed:

-- Addressing climate change in cities: catalog of urban nature-based solutions – recommended for implementation in Polish cities;
+- Addressing climate change in cities: catalogue of urban nature-based solutions – recommended for implementation in Polish cities;

 - Addressing climate change in cities.
 Policy instruments to promote urban nature-based solutions –